Order of the Phoenix (fictional organisation): James Potter

-In Harry Potter and the Order of the Phoenix, after seeing a scene from Snape's memories within a Pensieve of a fifteen-year-old James and Sirius bullying Snape, Harry agrees with Snape's assessment of his father's arrogance.
-According to Dumbledore in Harry Potter and the Philosopher's Stone, however, James and Snape shared a rivalry, not unlike that of Draco and Harry.
-In addition, Lupin tells Harry that Snape "never lost an opportunity to curse James".
+In Order of the Phoenix, after seeing a scene from Snape's memories within a Pensieve of a fifteen-year-old James and Sirius bullying Snape, Harry momentarily agrees with Snape's assessment of his father's arrogance and doubted if Snape had been correct about his other insults towards James.
+According to Dumbledore in Philosopher's Stone, James and Snape shared a rivalry not unlike that of Draco and Harry.
+In addition, Lupin tells Harry that Snape "never lost an opportunity to curse James, so you couldn’t really expect James to take that lying down.".
 According to an interview with Rowling, "James always suspected Snape harboured deeper feelings for Lily, which was a factor in James' behaviour to Snape."
-However, when Sirius attempts to lure Snape into the Shrieking Shack where Lupin stays during his werewolf transformations, James prevents him from entering the tunnel under the Whomping Willow, thus saving Snape's life; although – as Snape points out – this also saved James from expulsion.
+In contrast, when Sirius attempts to lure Snape into the Shrieking Shack where Lupin stays during his werewolf transformations, James prevents him from entering the tunnel under the Whomping Willow, thus saving Snape's life.

 After graduating from Hogwarts, James – along with Lily and his friends – become "full-time fighters" for the Order, and do not hold regular jobs, supporting his family and Lupin, whose status as a werewolf made him unemployable, on family gold.
 In an interview, Rowling revealed that James and Lily were asked by Voldemort to join the Death Eaters, but refused, making it "one strike against them before they were even out of their teens".
-When his son Harry becomes Voldemort's target, the Potters go into hiding and name Pettigrew as their secret keeper.
-However, on 31 October 1981, the Potters' whereabouts are betrayed by Pettigrew, and they are attacked by Voldemort without warning at their home in Godric's Hollow.
+When his son Harry becomes Voldemort's target, the Potters go into hiding and name Sirius Black as their secret keeper.
+However, the Potters thought that Sirius was an obvious choice and Black himself suggested, that they could make Pettigrew as their new secret keeper.
+This was a deal between the four of them (James, Lily, Sirius, Peter), not even the founder of the Order of the Phoenix, Dumbledore, knowing about it.
+However, on 31 October 1981, the Potters' whereabouts are betrayed by Pettigrew, who turned out to be the spy in the Order of the Phoenix for Lord Voldemort, and they were attacked by him without a warning at their home in Godric's Hollow.
 James urges his wife to take Harry and run while he holds Voldemort off.
 Wandless, he is killed.

-He briefly appears in Harry Potter and the Goblet of Fire as a result of Priori Incantatem, when Harry's wand and Voldemort's meet, showing the most recent spells cast by each – in the case of Voldemort's wand, the most recent lives taken.
-He makes a final appearance at the end of Harry Potter and the Deathly Hallows through the use of the Resurrection Stone.